FunkyE9th/My-EWB-Tutorials/docs/SendingMqttToAWS.md

-2. Create a Thing (i.e. our Sensor)
+2. Create a Thing (i.e. Sterling EWB Sensor that will send MQTT messages)

    - [ ] Navigate to ***Manage->Things*** and then click ***Create things***.